-Adelaide Council recorded ture, the report says. the largest vegetation industry initiative that looks at not being able to maintain or "But all too often trees are crease of 3.6 per cent followed Centre for Urban Research about having trees or some in canopy cover but said authby Unley, with 3 per cent, and and the report's lead author, thing else when we should orities could be "doing more" Onkaparinga, with 2.2 per said city greenery not only manage our cities better so we to improve the situation. cent.
+According to the report, Burnside's green cover has ments, "but more likely to by Unley, with 3 per cent, and and the report's lead author, thing else when we should orities could be "doing more" Onkaparinga, with 2.2 per said city greenery not only manage our cities better so we to improve the situation. cent.
 Port Adelaide Enfield helped reduce heat, it was also can have green cities."